britishgas-engineering/ember-appointment-slots-pickers/README.md

 ### Add a loading template ###

 One of those `baseProps` properties is the `slotsAreLoading` property, set to `true` when `appointmentSlots` is a `isPending` promiseArray, or an array with `null` length.
-You will **have** to use a custom loading template for the slot-pickers in your app, except for the children slotPicker components that have a custom loading behaviour (none of them at the time of writing).
-We created a `slots-picker/loader` default loading template that you can reuse if you have nothing better:
+You can customize the loading template for the slot-pickers in your app (a default one is provided).
+We created a `slots-picker/loader` default loading template that you can customize if you have nothing better:

 ```hbs
     {{#slots-picker